ID0x6e656d6f/Sha256Algorithm/README.md

 # Sha-256-based-algorithm
-This is a js encryption algorithm based on sha-256
+This is a js encryption algorithm based on sha-256.
+Free to use!